kraftaa/kraftaa.github.io/_posts/2024-12-17-from-postgres-to-athena-rust.md

 AWS Glue + Athena:

 AWS Glue was used to crawl the Parquet files on S3 and create metadata.
-Athena provided a cost-efficient way to query the enriched data using SQL.
+Athena provided a cost-efficient way to query the data using SQL.

 Struct/Table Representation in Rust